Hyphen-ated/DJBot/readme.md

 To run DJBot, you need java installed.
 If you're not sure whether you have java, you probably don't; go install it.
 Run startServer.bat to run the DJBot server.

+If it launches an archiving program instead of the djbot, it means your .jar extension needs to be associated with javaw.exe.
+Try using this utility to restore it: http://johann.loefflmann.net/en/software/jarfix/index.html (or if you don't trust this random program, set it yourself in windows)

 Once you have it running and there are no errors, go to http://localhost:8080/djbot/ui/ in your web browser to get the music player.
 Now you're good to go, people can use !songrequest <youtube url> in your chat to get songs playing